lexican/Codeigniter-todo-application/README.md

 What is this repository for?

     This repository is majorly for web services, it's a MVC todo web based application written in codeigniter, whereby a user can create (events and time of the events ), set the event status(completed or pending), update and delete and also search an event.
-There is a sigup page for users to register, a user authentication page and a login page page after successful registration.
+There is a signup page for users to register, a user authentication page and a login page page after successful registration.

 How do I get set up?